Borzyszkowski/HOPE-Generator/README.md

 pip install .
 ```

-For evaluation, `trimesh` library requires `openSCAD` and `blender` as backend, so please install it.
+For evaluation, `trimesh` library requires `openSCAD` and `blender` as backend, so please install them if you plan to run evaluation metrics.
+However, these requirements are not necessary to run the standard pipeline of HOPE Generator.

 ## Datasets